 The Chartered Surveyor WILL NOT:

-Open up parts of the building that are covered, unexposed or inaccessible.
+Open up or inspect parts of the building that are covered, unexposed or inaccessible.

 The surveyor will not enter sub floor voids and will not remove or disturb insulating material within the roof void.